core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

       If such transport-independent information differs from the one in the original Observe registration request, the client checks whether a response to the rebuilt phantom request can, if available in a cache entry, be used to satisfy the original observation request.
 Unless this is the case, the client SHOULD explicitly withdraw from the group observation.

-3. The client stores the phantom registration request, as associated to the observation of the target resource.
-In particular, the client MUST use the Token value T of this phantom registration request as its own local Token value associated to that group observation, with respect to the server.
+3. The client stores the phantom registration request, as associated with the observation of the target resource.
+In particular, the client MUST use the Token value T of this phantom registration request as its own local Token value associated with that group observation, with respect to the server.
 The particular way to achieve this is implementation specific.

 4. If the informative response includes the parameter 'last_notif', the client rebuilds the latest multicast notification, by using: